Momotaro10000/Bank-security-console-Django-ORM-/README.md

 DEBUG=True # debug-status (True or False depends on your purposes, case doesn't relevant)
 ```

-Run the script though the terminal.
+Run the script through the terminal.

 In active vertual environment run:

 ```
-python manage.py runserver 127.0.0.1:8000
+python manage.py runserver
 ```

 Test version of the web site will be available [here](http://127.0.0.1:8000/).